-In contrast to CDW.
-AW streams are always biodegradable, and their occurrence is predominantly concentrated in rural areas, where agricultural production is happening.
-AW rural communities, straw, reeds, and other are diverse in their composition because these types of residues come from different crops and are cultivated and processed in diverse climate zones.
+In contrast to CDW, AW streams are always biodegradable, and their occurrence is predominantly concentrated in rural areas, where agricultural production is happening.
+AW are diverse in their composition because these types of residues come from different crops and are cultivated and processed in diverse climate zones.
 In SSA, typical agricultural residues are among others, corn cobs, sugarcane bagasse, rice straw, rice husks, coconut shells, peanut husks, and cacao pods.